Skip to main content

 Session e8f3 started.
 Good building.

-Three weeks away from a project.
-One command.
-Full context.
-Colony fixes from your other projects included.
+Three weeks away from a project, and one command still gives you full context.
+Colony fixes from your other projects are included.
 If a teammate just fixed something in a file you're working on, it's already in your briefing.

 How it works